Article original published on Golf Business Monitor

 For context, I’d previously been doing golf and travel writing in Southern California, which included creating blog and social media content for golf courses, including Maderas, as an influencer.
 I worked with Maderas Golf Club in this capacity for a year before they decided to bring me on staff for two days a week, which eventually became three.

 At the time, Maderas Golf Club was weighing an expensive marketing proposal to step up its social media marketing.
 Instead, they chose to put that project on hold and invest in their own resources, their staff and me.
 In short, we decided to find out how much social media horsepower could generate on its own – and it turned out to be quite a bit.
+I hear having the correct facebook cover photo size aided some in a similar success.

 I came on staff with three primary objectives:

 - I would take over all of Maderas Golf Club’s social media channels and power up its dormant Twitter and Instagram accounts.
 (Note: I’d previously only been promoting Maderas Golf Club through my own accounts and networks.)
 We had a goal of building followers and have done exactly that, including doubling our Instagram following.
+If you are looking to do the same then you might like to check out Upleap.

 - I’d educate the staff about social media and make it accessible for everyone on staff regardless of their currently familiarity, comfort or capability with social media.
 One of the ways I did this was through weekly emails informing the staff about what we’re doing on social media and why and giving them ways to support, promote and, even contribute to, our content.